Posted By: National Institute of Standards and Technology

 There is a robot arm mounted on a linear actuator.
 The linear actuator measures 4 m.

-Two automated guided vehicles (AGV) and/or drones are located at either end of the linear actuator.
-Orders are fulfilled at these AGVs/drones.
-A Participant will programmatically signal the AGVs/drones when the fulfilled orders are ready to be taken away.
-The signaled AGV/drone will depart for a short period and then return with an empty box.
+An automated guided vehicle (AGV) and/or drone is located at the end of the linear actuator.
+Orders are fulfilled at the AGV/drone.
+A Participant will programmatically signal the AGV/drone when the fulfilled orders are ready to be taken away.
+The signaled AGV/drone will depart with the box.